 In both cases, the Astra missiles launched from the Su-30MKI fighter hit the targets with high accuracy.
 All systems worked without failures during the tests, which confirmed the reliability of the weapons.

 The maximum target engagement range of the missile is 100 km, Astra is equipped with Indian-made homing heads.
-It is planned that the missiles will become the main armament for promising Indian LCA AF MK1A fighters.
+It is planned that the missiles will become the main armament for the promising Indian LCA AF MK1A fighters.

 The Su-30MKI multirole fighter in India is produced under a Russian license by the state corporation Hindustan Aeronautics Limited.
 It forms the basis of the republic's front-line aviation.